-Attendance, Arrival, Early & End-of-Day Dismissal, After-School Study Halls & Supervision
+Attendance, Arrival, Early & End-of-Day Dismissal, After-School Study

+Halls & Supervision

-All students are expected to be present at 8 a.m. and to remain on campus through their last obligation each day.
+All students are expected to be present at 8 a.m.
+(9 a.m. on Tuesdays) and to remain on campus through their last obligation each day.
 Attendance at all scheduled classes, activities, meetings, study halls, and athletic commitments is required.